Goal:

 Conservation Value:

-The Critically Endangered spoon-billed sandpiper, which breeds in Russia and winters in Southeast Asia, is one of the world’s most threatened shorebirds, with only 200 known breeding pairs.
-Conservation effforts underway, including this project, give hope for the species.
+The Spoon-billed Sandpiper (CR), which breeds in Russia and winters in Southeast Asia, is one of the world’s most threatened shorebirds.
+Conservation efforts underway, including this project, give hope for the species.
 Intertidal mudflats along the East Asian-Australasian Flyway support more than 50 million migratory birds each year, including 33 globally threatened species, hence efforts for this species provide broader benefits.
 At present, 80 percent of the known population of the spoon-billed sandpiper winters in Myanmar, Bangladesh, China, and Thailand.

 Threats:

-Throughout its migratory range, invertebrate-rich tidal flats are being converted to industrial use and adult birds are being hunted for food.
-There are no known immediate threats on its breeding grounds, but sea level rise and other effects of climate change are likely to be an impact throughout its range.
-Many other shorebird species occupying these same habitats face the same threats and will also benefit from this project.
+Throughout its migratory range, invertebrate-rich tidal flats are being converted for industrial use and adult birds are being hunted for food.
+There are no known immediate threats on its breeding grounds, climate change may emerge as a threat in breeding areas and sea level rise would impact coastal non-breeding habitats.
+Many other shorebird species occupying these same habitats face the same threats.

 Actions & Results: